 Well, it doesn't sound like a great day.

-And tell me from your vantage point, I wasn't there exactly what you saw, what's going on, how everybody was handled.
+And tell me from your vantage point, I wasn't there, exactly what you saw, what's going on, how everybody was handled.

 Explain it.

-Uh but uh as I mentioned and in the article that you just read, uh I once the Pro Boys left the area, uh, because they were only there for about an hour and a half.
+But as I mentioned in the article that you just read, once the Proud Boys left the area, because they were only there for about an hour and a half, once they left the area, most of the Antifa members and counterprotesters still stayed in the park and then they moved out into the downtown area, causing disruptions.

-Uh And it was a it was chaotic at some point.
+And it was chaotic at some point.

-I will say it wasn't as bad as we've seen in the past, but it still was a very, very uh tense and ugly day.
+I will say it wasn't as bad as we've seen in the past, but it still was a very, very tense and ugly day.

 All right.